dead-rabbit-studio/hell-scout/levels/README.md

 To create a new level:

-1. Create a new scene with a root node inheriting from `Level.gd`
+1. Create a new scene with a root node inheriting from `level.gd`
 2. Set up the tilemap using assets from `tilemap/`
 3. Add interactive objects and collectibles
 4. Configure level transitions using warp zones
-5. Set up the level status using `LevelStatus.gd`
+5. Set up the level status using `level_status.gd`